 The Lord doesn't let him go, though.
 Nathan is given knowledge of David's sin by the Lord, and confronts him.
 Not with the direct truth, which might have given David the chance to build arguments in his defense, but with a story of a poor man whose lamb was taken and slaughtered by a rich man.
 David immediately reacts to the rich man's sin.
 David never sees it coming.
 He is the man.
 As we read David's response to the judgment brought against him, we can picture him on his face, seeking God's mercy.

 What will it take, to bring us back to the Lord when we have walked so far in the other direction?
 Sometimes it is a massive failure, as we see our plans exposed or ruined.
 A scarier thought is that we never make it back, that we pursue our own plans apart from God until we've run completely out of time.
 The Lord wants so much more for us.
 He wants to restore us, to put us on his path.
 To help us to find fulfillment in him.
 There is no fulfillment in pursuit of our dreams apart from him.
 Only emptiness and disaster.

 Have you become blind to sin in your life?
 I lived that way for a section of my life, content in my own selfish plans, living life under my own control.
 I was unhappy, but couldn't find my way back.
 Then the Lord intervened.
 In his mercy, he took away the things I was depending on, and all I was left with was him.
 He was all I ever needed.
-Now I live with his blessings and presence.
+Now I live with his blessings and am surrounded by his presence.
 It's hard to believe I was willing to trade those things away, but I did, for a time.
 If you're in a similar spot, the Lord is calling you back.
 Hear his voice, follow the path he lays before you.